forrestxu123/Android-Framework-System-Design/reliability/relaibility.md

 Considering TikTok's specific requirements and motivations, the existing tools face challenges in effectively meeting these needs.
 As a solution, the development of a dedicated TikTok Android App Reliability Framework becomes crucial to address and overcome these challenges.

 ## 5 Essential Knowledge for TikTok Reliability Client Design
+This section introduces the knowledge of the solutions that can be used by our design.
+The solutions provided in this section minimize the performance impact when there is an issue and have zero performance impact when there is no issue.

 ### 5.1 Android Issue Collection Solution